Rocker Locker Installation Tips

 Cutting the Hole

-The correct offset is already incorporated if you cut along the inside of the tempaltes.
+The correct offset is already incorporated if you cut along the inside of the templates.
 We added support ribs on the template to stiffen it up.
-So after you mark you will need to connect the lines to get a full perimeter cut line.
+So after you mark as much as you can you will need to connect the lines with a straight edge to get a full perimeter cut line.

 Once the line has been drawing you'll want to drill close to each of the four corners to give you space to insert your Airsaw or Jigsaw blade.
 It can also help if you apply painters tape around the outside of the cutline to protect the paint.
 It will be covered with the trim ring, but it's still good practice to keep the paint intact whenever possible.
 If you do scruff or scratch the paint be sure to apply a rust preventative paint over those areas prior to installing the trim ring.

-Once you've cut the hole and drilled the mounting holes be sure to check fitment.
+Once you've cut the hole and drilled all the mounting holes be sure to check fitment.
 You may need to open up some of the stud holes slightly to get the trim ring to seat fully.
+Take note of which ones are hitting the metal and slowly increase their sizes until the trim ring is able to be fully seated.
 Once it's seated fully, make sure there are no visible edges from the center hole.
 If there are grind/sand or cut those back until they no longer show.
-Use a grinder, sander or file to smooth all sharp edges and treat with rust preventative paint.
+Then finally use a grinder, sander or file to smooth all sharp edges and treat with rust preventative paint.

 Mounting the Trim

 AGAIN...
 Make sure you add proper rust preventative measures to all drilled holes and cut metal.
 Our preferred product for this is Rust Bullet, it's by far the most durable and best paint we've tested with the only draw back being the 2 hour dry time.
-We put together at YT Short showing all the supplies we use.
+We put together at YT Short showing all the supplies we use for this.

 The first nut you should put on is the top most front.
-It's pretty difficult to get started.
+It's a little more difficult to get started.
 You can check the video here for how best to do it.
-(Update as pf 04/26/2025 this is a lot easier as the design has been updated after this date to move the location of this screw).
+(Update as of 04/26/2025 this is a lot easier as the design has been updated after this date to move the location of this screw further out where it's more accessible).
 All the others are pretty easy.
 Tighten them all a bit at a time to get a uniform compression of all the pieces together.

 Tighten until everything is snug.
 Be sure not to over tighten our target spec for these nuts is around 1.5 – 2.0 Nm (13 – 18 in-lb)